vjoel/tupelo/doc/subspace.md

 Subspaces and bin/tup
 ---------------------

 The tup client CLI by default runs a client that subscribes to the entire tuplespace.
-If you wish to connect just to one or more subspaces, see the --help for the options --use-subspaces and --subscribe.
+If you wish to connect just to one or more subspaces, see the `--help` on `--subscribe`.
 For example:

 In terminal 1:

-    $ tup sv --use-subspaces
+    $ tup sv
     >> define_subspace "foo", [Numeric]
     >> w [1], ["hello"]
     >> ra Array